 If one of these tools is not available on your server yet, OMT offers to install it for you.
-Note: If you want to install Java or tool wkhtmltox, you have to launch OMT as user root:
+Note: If you want to install wkhtmltox, you have to launch OMT as user root:

-'''

-sudo su -

-/home/openemm/bin/OMT.sh

-'''
+- \$ exit - # /home/openemm/bin/OMT.sh

 OMT helps you to set up and configure a database connection (file dbcfg) including database user and password.
-In menu Configuration → Change database configuration you can enter the required properties like database type ("mysql" or "mariadb"), database name ("openemm"), database user (suggestion: "openemm") and your database password.
+In menu Configuration → Change database configuration you can enter the required properties like database type ("mariadb"), database name ("openemm"), database user (suggestion: "openemm") and your database password.
+Do not forget to confirm your changes with "save"!

 If the database configuration file dbcfg does not exist in directory /home/openemm/etc/, it is also created from scratch.
 A valid dbcfg file looks like this:

-'''

-openemm: dbms=mariadb, name=openemm,
+openemm: dbms=mariadb, host=localhost, name=openemm, user=openemm, password=<password>, jdbc-connect=jdbc:mariadb://localhost/openemm? zeroDateTimeBehavior=convertToNull&useUnicode=true&characterEncoding=UTF-8, jdbc-driver=org.mariadb.jdbc.Driver

-jdbc-connect=jdbc:mariadb://127.0.0.1/openemm?

-zeroDateTimeBehavior=convertToNull&useUnicode=true&characterEncoding=UTF-

-8, host=127.0.0.1, user=openemm, jdbc-driver=org.mariadb.jdbc.Driver,

-password=<password>

-'''